2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 For creating logos and banners for your community, **you can use [Canva](https://www.canva.com/)**.

-This easy-to-use and free site is especially popular for its number of templates, which you can duplicate and modify as you wish.
+This easy-to-use and free site is especially popular for its numerous templates, which you can duplicate and modify as needed.

 When you **create your logo**, you can then search the homepage for different pre-made logos to duplicate the one or logos you are interested in, and then modify them as you wish.